Sephixum/SFML_Raycast/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>
 <p align="justify">
-    I alway had the dream of combining math and programming in hopes of creating cool stuff with them, so after spending a bit of time searching I got advised to enter the world of graphics programming this was my first choice as a project for this topic.
+    I alway had the dream of combining math and programming in hopes of creating cool stuff with them, so after spending a bit of time searching I got advised to enter the world of graphics programming. this was my first choice as a project for this topic.
 </p>